olegukr/calculator_BWI/README.md

 NOTA: Queda prohibida la publicación del contenido adjunto.

 A console program is to be developed that calculates a person's body mass index.
 The application will request the person's weight (in kilograms) and height (in meters).
-The body mass index (BMI) is calculated using the following formula:
+The body weight index (BWI) is calculated using the following formula:

-BMI = weight / height2
+BWI = weight / height2

-Then, from the BMI obtained, it is possible to calculate whether a person has a normal weight, underweight, overweight, or obesity.
-To generate these results, the calculated BMI must be within the ranges in the table (See attached document)
+Then, from the BWI obtained, it is possible to calculate whether a person has a normal weight, underweight, overweight, or obesity.
+To generate these results, the calculated BWI must be within the ranges in the table (See attached document)

 Requirements:
 It is mandatory to perform unit tests (minimum coverage 70%)